 Truth be told, I had no plans on attending beyond a monthly check-in, not because I think I'm a pro at parenting -- not by a long shot - but because our two eldest have grown and flown, and we're only down to one high-schooler under our roof.
 Plus, while I love the concept of support groups, I just hadn't actually experienced one, so why start now?
 Pretty sure you know where this is going....
 Apparently dedicating an hour a week to reflecting on my parenting intentions, and gathering with others who want to do the same, turns out to be exactly what i needed.

 Every Monday morning at 10, I look forward to drinking coffee (thank you, BCHD) with the interesting, kind, and inspiring people in this group.
 Part of the secret sauce, at least for me, is the fact that this is a completely different dynamic than the one I have with my friends and family.
 Though I don't have any personal history with anyone in the group, and I don't even know their kids, I am grateful to have the opportunity to listen to everyone's diverse stories and challenges, and I truly appreciate receiving their support and insight when I need it.

-Back to the spark for the Parent Chat.... it definitely came from the feedback I received from parents in our community (surveys, focus groups, advisory committees, and the rest).
-And to my surprise, I'm apparently right in there with them.
+Back to the spark for the Parent Chat.... it definitely came from the feedback I received from parents in our community defining what they needed and wanted.
+And to my surprise, it turns out I needed it too.

-- Laura Short McIntire, Creative Director and Curator, SBFC
+- Laura Short McIntire, Producer, the Families Connected Project & SBFC Creative Director